syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/templates.md

 ## Item template

-The content of each list item within the ComboBox can be customized with the help of **itemTemplate** property.
+The content of each list item within the ComboBox can be customized with the help of **ItemTemplate** property.

-In the following sample, each list item is split into two columns to display relevant data's.
+In the following sample, each list item is splitted into two columns to display the relevant data.

-{% tabs %}

 {% highlight html %}
 <div class="frame">